pmetin/language_recognition/justifications.md

 ## Tests

-I tested almost every function of `lang_detection.py` and `statistics.py`.
 I tried to test very basic features, like the presence of accurate statistics in `compute_stats()`.
 I also tested edge cases, like inputs that don't include letters in the language detection workflow, as well as the case where `compute_stats` gets an empty input, which would result in an impossible division by 0.
-I also tested what happens with `visualize_stats` if if it processes an empty dictionary, and decided to have the function raise an error so as not to break the workflow.
+I also tested what happens with `visualize_stats` if it processes an empty dictionary, and decided to have the function raise an error so as not to break the workflow.

 ## Documentation and type hints